For some parents, flying with their children just adds to the stress of planning, packing and preparing for a trip.

 But it's doesn't have to be this scary!
 With these parent-tested tips, you'll fly through the trip with ease:

 Arrive on time.
 Think carefully about how much time you'll need to get to the airport, get through security, and get to your plane.
 Got a number in mind?
 OK, now double it.
 Remember how long it takes to accomplish anything with kids in tow and be prepared for it to take much longer for you to get where you need to go.

-.
+Don't sit down.
 Once you make it through security, you will probably have a little time to kill.
 Don't squander it by sitting down and letting the kids dig into airplane boredom busters.
 There will be plenty of time to sit on the plane, so take advantage of this time to move.
 Ask if your airport has a play area or family lounge.
-Do some window shopping, grab a quick snack, and be sure to hit the bathroom before it's time to board the plane.
-Check out these expert tips for amusing kids at an airport
+Do some window shopping, grab a quick snack, and be sure to hit the bathroom and change your baby's diapers before it's time to board the plane.
+Check out these expert tips for amusing kids at an airport.

 When you're on the plane

 Give kids time to explore.
 If you can, take advantage of any extra time you get while boarding to let kids explore their section of the plane.
 Now is the time, when other passengers are still up and moving, to let kids put down the seat tray, check out the overhead bin, and look under the seat.

 Teach kids how to equalize.
 Make sure kids know what to do to take the pressure off their ears during take-off and landing.
 If they're having trouble, let them have a small drink, suck a lollipop, or chew gum.
 For babies, let them have a pacifier or nurse if possible.